stilldavid/userland-book/script/index.md

 <!-- end -->

-None of these one-liners do all that much, but they all take input of one sort or another and transform it into something new by doing a series of things to it.
+None of these one-liners do all that much, but they all take input of one sort or another and apply one or more transformations to it.
 They're little formal sentences describing how to make one thing into another, which is as good a definition of programming as most.
 Or at least this is a good way to describe programming-in-the-small.
 (A lot of the programs we use day-to-day are more like essays, novels, or interminable Fantasy series where every character you like dies horribly than they are like individual sentences.)

 One-liners like these are all well and good when you're staring at a terminal, trying to figure something out - but what about when you've already figured it out and